 Photo courtesy of Stadler Anlagenbau GmbH

-Germany-based sorting and recycling equipment maker Stadler Anlagenbau GmbH says it has completed a retrofit of what it calls the first turnkey plant it built in Spain more than 20 years ago, performing that project at the BZB lightweight packaging sorting facility in Bizkaia, Spain, in that country’s Basque region.
+Germany-based sorting and recycling equipment maker Stadler Anlagenbau GmbH has completed a retrofit of what it calls the first turnkey plant it built in Spain more than 20 years ago, performing that project at the BZB lightweight packaging sorting facility in Bizkaia, Spain, in the Basque region.

-The company says the upgraded facility was officially inaugurated on Tuesday, Jan.
-27, 2026, with representatives from BZB, Stadler, not-for-profit Ecoembes and regional stakeholders in attendance.
+The upgraded facility was officially inaugurated Jan.
+27, with representatives from BZB, Stadler, not-for-profit Ecoembes and regional stakeholders in attendance.

-BZB is described by Stadler as a public-private partnership involving regional council Garbiker and waste recycling service provider Trienekens País Vasco, and as specializing in the collection, sorting and processing of discarded packaging materials.
+BZB is a public-private partnership involving regional council Garbiker and waste recycling service provider Trienekens País Vasco, and specializes in the collection, sorting and processing of discarded packaging materials.

 “This plant is personally very meaningful to me,” says Carlos Manchado Atienza, international sales director at Stader.
 “It was the first full facility contract we signed in Spain when I was acting as Stadler’s distributor.
 Being able to sign up for the new BZB plant today as part of the Stadler team is a true source of pride.”

-The new BZB plant increases processing capacity from three to eight tons per hour, more than doubling throughput while delivering higher recovery rates and cleaner output fractions, according to Stadler.
+The new BZB plant increases processing capacity from 3-8 tons per hour, more than doubling throughput while delivering higher recovery rates and cleaner output fractions, according to Stadler.

 The retrofitted plant has been designed to handle a wide range of light packaging materials, including polyethylene terephthalate (PET), and high-density polyethylene (HDPE), polypropylene (PP), polystyrene (PS) and two types of film plastic, plus ferrous and nonferrous materials.